bun781/unit-3-nhan/README.md

 Constructing the tables through this method not only allows for the current tables to have a consistent style, it also allows developers to easily add additional tables by simply changing the column and row data, while also maintaining consistency in design.

-`.py self.column_data` should be written in manually by the developer, as not every column stored in the database, such as confirmation hashes or id need or should be displayed.
-Nevertheless, `.py self.row_data` can be retrieved directly from the SQLite database through the `.py get_row_data` method, which queries the database on the row data, allowing for the swift retrieval of data.
+`.py self.row_data` can be retrieved directly from the SQLite database through the `.py get_row_data` method, which queries the database on the row data.
 ```.py
     def get_row_data(self):
         db = DatabaseManager('database.db') # connect with the database